-First things first: Size is not the prime indicator of an attractive penis.
-That said, penises change over time, and penis shrinkage is real: Erections naturally get smaller and less firm as you age, urologists confirm.
-And while there’s nothing men can do to stop the penis from shrinking altogether, there’s a hell of a lot they can do to make the shrinkage worse.
+Penises change over time, and penis shrinkage is real: Erections naturally get smaller and less firm as one ages, urologists confirm.
+While there’s nothing men can do to stop the penis from shrinking altogether, there’s a hell of a lot they can do to make penis shrinkage worse.

 “The penis can lose about a centimeter of length from your rock-solid thirties to when you’re in your about-to-retire sixties,” Dr. Jamin Brahmbhatt, a Florida-based urologist, tells Fatherly.
 “The difference, honestly, is minute, and many men may not even notice the difference.”

 Penises are made up of three tubes, two of which are vascular and depend on blood flow to function and become erect.
 (The third is for funneling out urine.)
 As men age, the penis loses collagen and elasticity as a result of more cells aging and dying off, like any other part of the body.
-All of this affects blood flow throughout the body, including to the penis, making erections smaller than they used to be.
-Since men’s bodies also produce less testosterone with age, and testicles produce less sperm, making them appear smaller as well.
+All of this affects blood flow throughout the body, including to the penis, making erections smaller and less pronounced than they used to be.
+Men’s bodies also produce less testosterone with age, and testicles produce less sperm, which makes them appear smaller as well.

 The penis itself isn’t exactly shrinking, explains Dr. David Shusterman, urologist and founder of NY Urology.
 “Over the years, the balloon can lose air, but the actual size and coating of the balloon itself does not change,” Shusterman says.
 “The same is with the penis.
 They get less full because the veins that are meant to make it bigger are aging.”